Ultrasound Technician Training: How to Become an Ultrasound Tech

 Certificate in Sonography

 An ultrasound certification program is best suited for students who want to become ultrasound technicians as quickly as possible.
-These programs also suit healthcare professionals with existing healthcare training who aim to work in specialized sonographer roles.
+These programs also attract healthcare professionals who aim to work in specialized sonographer roles.

-• Admission Requirements: Admission for a medical sonography certificate program requires a high school diploma or GED certificate.
-You also must be 18 years old.
+• Admission Requirements: A high school diploma or GED certificate.
+You must be 18 years old.
 Candidates with associate degrees or college-level reading and math credits from accredited schools can often bypass entrance exam requirements.

-• Program Curriculum: A certificate program covers medical terminology, anatomy and physiology, physics, and healthcare ethics and law.
+• Curriculum: The program covers medical terminology, anatomy and physiology, physics, and healthcare ethics and law.
 You can take coursework and labs in abdominal sonography and obstetric and gynecological sonography.

 Associate Degree in Sonography

 The most common path for ultrasound technician training is an associate degree in diagnostic medical sonography.
 This degree prepares students for entry-level positions and certification.
-It allows students to qualify for ultrasound technician certification and employment sooner than a bachelor’s degree.
+Graduates qualify for ultrasound technician certification and employment sooner than a bachelor’s degree.
 Yet, it gives graduates more in-depth knowledge than a certificate.

-• Program Curriculum: Earning an associate degree in sonography requires completing about 60 credits over 6-8 semesters.
-Students gain an essential understanding of the causes and effects of diseases.
-They commonly take courses in physics, math, medical terminology, medical law and ethics, and anatomy and physiology.
-During fieldwork, learners practice patient care and get experience using sonographic imaging and instrumentation.
+• Curriculum: Students complete about 60 credits over 6-8 semesters.
+You’ll commonly take courses in physics, math, medical terminology, medical law and ethics, and anatomy and physiology.
+The curriculum includes an overview of the causes and effects of diseases.
+During clinicals, students practice patient care and get experience using sonographic imaging and instrumentation.

 • Time to Complete: Students can complete an associate degree in 14-24 months.
 The typical associate degree requires two years of study for full-time learners.
-Accelerated programs for applicants with experience or prior college credits offer a faster degree pathway.
+Finish your degree faster with accelerated programs designed for applicants with experience or prior college credits.

 Bachelor’s Degree in Sonography

-• Admission Requirements: First-year or transfer applicants can enroll in a bachelor’s degree.
+• Admission Requirements: First-year or transfer applicants can enroll in a bachelor’s program.
 Many first-year students apply directly after high school with a diploma or GED certificate.
 They may need to complete college preparatory courses such as algebra, chemistry, biology, and English.
-When applying, transfer students usually possess an associate degree or a minimum of 60 credits.
+Transfer students usually have an associate degree or significant credit.

-• Program Curriculum: A bachelor’s program begins with introductory biology, human anatomy and physiology, and physics courses.
-Students also complete coursework in patient care and sonography scanning skills and techniques.
-You’ll take clinical practicums and often complete a senior project.
+• Curriculum: A bachelor’s program begins with introductory biology, human anatomy and physiology, and physics courses.
+You’ll also learn patient care and sonography scanning skills and techniques.
+Participants complete clinical practicums and often produce a senior project.

-• Time to Complete: It takes about four years to finish the bachelor’s of medical sonography curriculum.
-However, some programs might provide quicker paths to a degree in approximately 15 months.
-With self-paced or evening courses, you can earn a bachelor’s degree in about 51 months.
+• Time to Complete: It takes about four years to finish the bachelor’s in medical sonography.
+However, some programs offer accelerated programs you can complete in 15-27 months.

 Ultrasound Technician Licensure and Certification